navi-is-hardworking/NaviDiscordBot/README.md

 ```
 max_user_input_message_length        -> will truncate user messages that are too long
-max_bot_response_count_per_interval  -> to prevent oveuse.
+max_bot_response_count_per_interval  -> to prevent overuse.
 Number of times the llm can respond per interval length
 interval                             -> interval length for max_bot_response_count_per_interval time in seconds
 chat_clear_time                      -> will truncate chat to min_context_length set in model parameters
 channels                             -> channels that it will respond